sap-tutorials/Tutorials/tutorials/cp-apm-nodejs-create-service/cp-apm-nodejs-create-service.md

     sqlite3 db/my-bookshop.db -cmd .dump
     ```

     >If this doesn't work, check if you have [SQLite](https://sqlite.org/download.html) installed.
-On Windows, you might need to enter the full path to SQLite, for example: `C:\sqlite\sqlite3 db\my-bookshop.db -cmd .dump`.
+On Windows, you might need to enter the full path to SQLite, for example: `C:\sqlite\sqlite3 db/my-bookshop.db -cmd .dump`.

 5. To stop `SQLite` and go back to your project directory, press `CTRL+C`.